 Systems & Strategic Philosophy

-This page outlines the systems logic and long-horizon philosophy that underpins my work across culture, governance, and institutional design.
+This page outlines the systems logic and long-horizon philosophy that underpins this work across culture, governance, and institutional design.

 Systems Determine Outcomes